Crunch-io/webdocs/crunch/crunch_multitables.md

 #### Hiding Columns

 You may wish to hide some columns of a multitable (for example 'decline to state' or 'not asked').
-You can hide a multitable column by clicking on the column title – it will turn gray.
+You can hide a multitable column while in the multitable builder by clicking on the column title – it will turn gray.
 Click the column title again to unhide it.
 When the multitable definition is used, this column will not be displayed.
 At this time, when exporting to a tab book (see above), all columns will be exported, whether hidden or not – we will be improving this in a future release.

 #### Sharing Multitable Definitions